Why I Am Not A Member Of ACBC

 - Dr. Patterson then quotes Unhinged and Saving

 he claimed psychopharmacology is an unproductive scam.

-The evidence shows psychopharmacology helps some people.
+The evidence shows psychopharmacology helps many people.

 Patterson's speech pattern reminds me of bullying.
 I

 have written about psychopharmacology here.

 - Dr. Patterson quotes Carl Rogers about his enmeshed